2025年09月08日 17:19

 -

-Line Type: The Montreal Metro is one of the few heavy rail networks in the world to adopt the rubber-tyred metro system, where trains run on concrete tracks with rubber tyres, differing from the traditional steel wheel and rail system.
-This technology, originating from the Paris Metro in France, features low noise and high acceleration performance.
+Line Type: The Montreal Metro is one of the few heavy rail networks in the world that uses a rubber-tyred metro system, where trains run on rubber tires on concrete tracks, differing from traditional steel-wheel-on-steel-rail systems.
+This technology, derived from the Paris Metro, offers low noise and high acceleration performance.

 -